 1. Check a Business Broker’s Credentials

-Hopefully, you will speak to several business brokerage firms when trying to find one to sell your business, and you should both check credentials for the broker you will be working with and request to speak with client references.
+You should always speak to several business brokerage firms when trying to find one to sell your business, and you should both check credentials for the broker you will be working with and request to speak with client references.
 Any firm that is going to help sell your business should have brokers with the Certified Business Intermediary (CBI) certification from the International Business Brokers Association.

 Also ask any business broker you speak to how many businesses they have sold in the past year, and how many listings they currently have.
 This will allow you to determine if they have a good track record, and if they will have the time necessary to devote to helping sell your business.
-You can also look for firms that specialize and, thus, extensive experience selling your type of business since selling a professional service company, such as a law or accounting practice, is not the same as selling a widget factory or restaurant.
+You can also look for firms that specialize and have extensive experience selling your type of business since selling a professional service company, such as a law or accounting practice, is not the same as selling a widget factory or restaurant.

 2. Make Sure the Firm Understands Your Needs